christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

   + By default the rolling average is being centered (there will probably show up less NA values at the beginning than expected.
 Example: If we took an average of the first 5 values, there should be 4 NA values at the top).
 We provide the argument called `align` and pass the value `right`.
 * `timetk::tk_tbl` makes it easy to convert the `xts` object from the `getSymbols()` function to a `tibble` object.
 Similar to `as_tibble()`.

-Pull in last 180 days of stock history (default), calculate a 5-day short movering average and a 50-day long moving average:
+Pull in last 180 days of stock history (default), calculate a 5-day short moving average and a 50-day long moving average.
+Add a new column with the currency.
+You can set it to "EUR" if the Symbol contains `.DE` and to "USD" otherwise.

 *Test code*